tjesi/TTM4205/README.md

 ## Ed Forum

 We will use Ed as a forum in this course.
-Access to the forum is granted for students enrolled and can be found through blackboard sidebar, go to Forum -> Ed Discussion.
+Access to the forum is granted for enrolled students and can be found through the Blackboard sidebar, go to Forum -> Ed Discussion.
 The forum can also be accessed directly through this link: [edstem.org/eu/courses/1290](https://edstem.org/eu/courses/1290/discussion).

 ## Course Materials